Systematic Analysis for Pretrained Language Model Priming for Parameter-Efficient Fine-tuning: Experiment

 \subsubsection{Prompt}

 Prompt is one of our tunable elements.
 In our settings, we applied prompt tuning proposed by \citet{google_prompt_tuning}, which concatenates tunable tokens before the input sentence and ask the PLM to generate corresponding output text.
-Following \citet{google_prompt_tuning}, we set the prompt length to 100 tokens.
+Following the settings in \citet{google_prompt_tuning}, we set the prompt length to 100 tokens.